Quansight-Labs/quansight-labs-site/posts/2021/08/low-code-workshop.md

 scientific diagrams](https://docs.google.com/presentation/d/150vhbpGrtAc3ALhrS1a07lhEKCgevAY3ITh-4eCndDk/edit?usp=sharing).
 This involves looking at examples and looking at the image context.

-The progress from the NumPy new comer's meeting can be seen in this issue https://github.com/melissawm/numpy/pull/27 .
+The progress from the NumPy newcomer's meeting can be seen in this issue https://github.com/melissawm/numpy/pull/27 .

 A highlight, to us, is that we provided opportunities for both long time NumPy fans and high school students a chance to see themselves in history of such a foundational tool like NumPy.